ai-cfia/fertiscan-frontend/README.md

 ## Overview Description

 ---
-The Harvester project, hosted on Azure DevOps, represents a significant advancement in fertilizer bag inspection.
+The Harvester project, represents a significant advancement in fertilizer bag inspection.
 The primary goal of this prototype is to test and validate various potential solutions that could be integrated into the final project.
 The AI-Lab team, utilizing unit tests, strives to determine